antarctica/lantern/docs/stores.md

 Stores Records in a [GitLab](/docs/architecture.md#gitlab) project repository using [`python-gitlab`](https://python-gitlab.readthedocs.io/en/stable/).

 Supports reading, creating and updating Records.
-Does not support deleting or moving Records, or non-head file (record) revisions.
+Does not support deleting or renaming Records, or non-head record revisions.

 > [!NOTE]